 The option -ex forces jobex to call egrad instead of grad (or rdgrad if -ri is also specified).
 In each geometry step, the excitation energy is written on the fourth column in \$energy, and the data group \$last excitation energy change is updated.
-Otherwise, the excited state optimization proceeds in exactly the same way as a ground state optimization (see Chapter 3.1).
+Otherwise, the excited state optimization proceeds in exactly the same way as a ground state optimization (see Chapter 3).

-8.4.8 Excited State Force Constant Calculations
+8.4.9 Excited State Force Constant Calculations

 Excited state vibrational frequencies can be calculated by numerical differentiation of analytic gradients using NumForce (see Chapter 15).
-A NumForce calculation for an excited state may be started by the command where n is the number of the excited state in C_1 symmetry.
+A NumForce calculation for an excited state may be started by the command nohup NumForce -ex n > force.out & where n is the number of the excited state in C_1 symmetry.
 In order to determine n, it is recommended to perform an escf calculation in C_1 symmetry.
 Note that numerical calculation of excited state force constants is likely to fail if there are other states nearby (in C_1), because the roots may flip when the molecule is distorted.
-Note also that it may be necessary to include higher excited states (using \$exopt, see above) in C_1 calculations of molecules with higher symmetry in order to enforce convergence to the correct state.
+Note also that it may be necessary to include higher excited states (using $ext{sexopt}$, see above) in $ext{C}1$ calculations of molecules with higher symmetry in order to enforce convergence to the correct state.
 In any case, it should be checked that the energy change due to the displacements (available in the numforce/KraftWerk/.log files) is reasonably small.